 This pursuit may recall the days of David’s flight from Absalom.
 David is testifying that whatever threats have chased him, there is always a greater pursuer afoot—goodness and mercy.
 Though he has been hounded by those who seek to harm him, he remains confident that this divine love will stalk his every step.
 He is convinced that divine love will be with him to the end.

 Here is the steadfastness of the Shepherd in keeping after His sheep.
 Even when David found himself in life-threatening situations, God’s goodness was close behind.
 Whatever the trial, His loving-kindness was constantly trailing him.

 When David claims that these dual blessings follow “me,” he is emphasizing how personal they are to him.
 The point is that this divine care is not directed toward an anonymous group of nameless sheep in a nonspecific, general way.
 To the contrary, David knows that God’s focus is riveted upon him as an individual sheep called by name.

 This steadfast love will pursue David “all the days of [his] life.”
 There will not be a single day in which this faithful favor will not be close behind him.
 These two parts of God’s love will be nipping at his heels all day, every day, for the rest of his life.
 There will never be a day in which the goodness and mercy of the Lord will not be immediately nearby.
 We can never escape the loyal love of this good Shepherd.

-Dr. Steven J. Lawson is president and founder of OnePassion Ministries, a Ligonier Ministries teaching fellow, and author of numerous books, including Foundations of Grace and The Passionate Preaching of Martyn Lloyd-Jones.
+Dr. Steven J. Lawson is president and founder of OnePassion Ministries, a Ligonier Ministries teaching fellow, and author of numerous books, including Foundations of Grace and The Moment of Truth.